YBJazzer/GEBADR/GEBADR_OSMimport_readme.txt

 9. Check whether nodes fit to buildings on aerial imagery.
 Preferrably, merge building nodes to building polygons using the plug-in Conflation.
 Otherwise, copy address nodes to the data layer using Ctrl+Shift+M. If you feel not sure about an address localisation, don't import it.
 Previously mapped exact address nodes that represent entrances (e.g. Länggasse, Bern) can remain unchanged.
 Addresses without buildings: Draw the building outline according to aerial imagery and merge address on building outline.
 Multiple addresses in one building: Divide the building with new outlines and merge addresses on building part outlines.
 If you cannot do that, transfer building type to building polygon and delete key:building in address nodes.
-No warning message building in building should occur anymore.
 10. Upload your data and cite source in changeset:
 Comment: "City: Street1, Street2, Street3"
 Source: "Gebäudeadressen des Kantons Bern © Amt für Geoinformation des Kantons Bern"